 How to Isolate Skin Tones for Colour Correction in DaVinci Resolve

 Learn to colour correct like a pro with our free course DaVinci Resolve Colour Grading for Beginners.
-You’ll learn how to use each important tool in Resolve, including how to set your project using scene detection, how to get clean skin tones with noise reduction and how to create looks.
+You’ll learn how to use each important tool in Resolve, including how to set up your project using cut detection, how to get clean tones with noise reduction and how to cinematic looks.

 This lesson is a quick look at how to isolate your skin tones in Resolve, ready for colour correction.